Healthy Homes - Living Room

 Secondhand smoke exposure in the home has been consistently linked to a significant increase in both heart disease and lung cancer risk among adult nonsmokers.
 For more information on secondhand smoke visit the Surgeon General's website.

 In homes built prior to 1978, there is an increased risk of having lead-based paint.
 If small children ingest lead-based paint chips or dust during hand-to-mouth behavior, they could be exposed to lead, a well known health hazard.
 If you are remodeling an old home, the risk could be even higher.
 Lead check test kits are readily available from home and hardware stores.
-For more information about preventing childhood exposure to lead, visit the Tennessee Childhood Lead Poisoning Prevention Program or our webpage about lead.
+For more information about preventing childhood exposure to lead, visit the Tennessee Childhood Lead Poisoning Prevention Program.

 One of the Healthy Homes principles is to keep your home clean and free of clutter.
 Sweeping, mopping, and dusting are all important ways to keep your home clean.
 Change your Heating, Ventilation, and Cooling system’s (HVAC) air filters on a regular basis.
 Use a good quality pleated air filter to remove dust from the air your family breathes.
 Vacuum or wipe vent louvers and ceiling fans to remove dust.
 Maintaining good indoor air quality is especially important if a family member has a medical condition such as asthma, allergies, emphysema or Chronic Obstructive Pulmonary Disease (COPD) .